-9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the organization and effectively perform the job function(s).
+9. Provide a narrative detailing the roles and responsibilities, qualifications and appropriate licenses that each position must have to be hired by the school's board of directors and effectively perform the job function(s).

 Faculty and staff will be required to hold the appropriate licenses, certifications, endorsements and experience necessary to faithfully and satisfactorily fulfill the roles and responsibilities for which they were hired and as required by their job description.
 Faculty and staff will conduct their work in a manner consistent with the mission of the School and the needs of every student.